Geometric actions and flat space holography

 where $c=\frac{3\ell}{2G_N}$, $\ell$ is the AdS radius and $c_{\textrm{top}}$ counts the number of (boundary) degrees of freedom of the bulk effective field theory.
 One can already see from this expression it is not completely clear on how to separate this shift into a contribution coming from a renormalization of Netwon's constant and a reinterpretation of the relation between the central charge and Newton's constant.
 This also suggests that interpretations regarding the universality of the quantum shifts are highly dependant on the regulator that is used in the bulk.
 Depending on how one chooses the bulk regulator one might have different interpretations for the quantum shift of the holographic central charge such as e.g. 1 in \cite{Belin:2019mlt}, 13 in \cite{Cotler:2018zff} and 26 in \cite{Huang:2019nfm}.

 Even though as of yet it is not understood how the FLM prescription translates to flat space holography, the results and discussions in \cite{Belin:2019mlt} are very useful to discuss the universality of the shift of $c_1$ by 12 that we found.
-Based on previous results in flat space holography and BMS invariant quantum field theories we know that in basically all the results obtained so far there is always a part that looks like a chiral half of a CFT$_2$ that is associated to $c_1$.
+Based on previous results in flat space holography and BMS invariant quantum field theories it is known that in basically all the results obtained so far there is always a part that looks like a chiral half of a CFT$_2$ that is associated to $c_1$.